Ernest J. King: War in the Atlantic

 As escorts became available, a system of coastal convoys could be instituted.
 King convened a board with representatives from COMINCH, CINCLANT, and the Sea Frontiers to devise a comprehensive system.
 "Escort is not just one way of handling the submarine menace," King opined, "it is the only way that gives any promise of success.
 The so-called hunting and patrol operations have time and again proved futile."
 The board reported on 27 March.
 In May 1942, King established a day and night interlocking convoy system running from Newport, Rhode Island, to Key West, Florida, and by August 1942, the submarine threat to shipping in US coastal waters had been contained.
 The same effect occurred when convoys were extended to the Caribbean.

 As time went on, King gradually assumed more control over the anti-submarine campaign.
 He designated Edwards as anti-submarine coordinator, and in May 1942 he had the Convoy and Routing Section transferred from the office of the CNO to the office of the COMINCH.
 An anti-submarine warfare unit was established as part of the COMINCH staff.
 This led to the establishment of the Anti-Submarine Warfare Operations Research Group, which conducted operations research in cooperation with the scientists of the National Defense Research Committee.
-He also established, on the advice of Royal Navy officers, an operational intelligence center (OIC) that tracked U-boat movements and provided warning to merchant shipping.
+He also established, on the advice of Royal Navy officers, an operational intelligence center that tracked U-boat movements and provided warning to merchant shipping.
 On 20 May 1943, he created the Tenth Fleet, under his own command, to coordinate the anti-submarine campaign.
 Between July 1942 and May 1943, German and Italian submarines sank 780 merchant ships totaling 4.5 e6grt, but ships were being built faster than the submarines could sink them.
 In the same period, a monthly average of 13 submarines were sunk, compared to 18 to 23 being built each month.